Blog

 Fuzzy Matching 101: Cleaning and Linking Messy Data

-• What is Fuzzy Matching?
+• What is fuzzy matching?

-• Pros and Cons of Fuzzy Matching
+• Pros and cons of fuzzy matching

-• How to Run Fuzzy Matching in DataMatch Enterprise
+• How to run fuzzy matching in DataMatch Enterprise

 What is Fuzzy Matching?

-The identifiers or parameters you choose here and the weight you assign forms the basis of fuzzy matching.
-If the parameters are too broad, you will find more matches, true, but you will also invariably increase the chances of ‘false positives’.
-These are pairs that are identified by your algorithm or fuzzy matching software of choice as a match, but upon manual review, you will find that your approach identified a false positive.
+• False positive – These are pairs that are identified by your algorithm or fuzzy matching software of choice as a match, but upon manual review, you will find that your approach identified a false positive.

 Consider the strings “Kent” and “10th”.
 While there is clearly no match here, popular fuzzy matching algorithms still rate these two strings nearly 50% similar, based as character count and phonetic match.
-Check for yourself.

 Why Do Businesses Need Fuzzy Matching?